 After he returned from the war, he met Mary Phelps Jacob, called Polly, at a party on Nantasket Beach.
 Six years older than Harry, she was from an aristocratic old New England family – and she had obtained the first U.S. patent for the modern brassiere.

 She was married to Richard R. Peabody, a blueblood alcoholic who liked to watch buildings burn.

-Harry and Polly began an affair almost immediately.
+Harry and Polly began an affair almost immediately upon meeting.
 She divorced Peabody and married Harry two years later.

 His father sent him the money, but rebuked his reckless son.

 They rented a luxurious apartment and hosted dinner parties from their bed -- then invited guests to join them in their huge bathtub and drink champagne.
 Later they rented a medieval mill, where they played drunken polo on donkeys.
 Polly once showed up at a costume party, wearing a turquoise wig and no top.
 Harry covered himself in red ocher and wore nothing but a loincloth and a necklace of four dead pigeons.